bdash9/ESP32-FileServer-HTTP-HTTPS/README.md

 This code kicks up a web/DNS server and acts as an access point.
-OIne can connect via http or https (currently setup for a self signed cert).
+One can connect via http or https to 10.1.1.1 (currently setup for a self signed cert).
 One can show the esp32 configuration, upload files, delete files, upload firmware and reboot the ESP32.

 I made small changes to the origional code to work on my Adafruit ESP32-S2 Feather TFT.